pbailis/bailis.org-blog/_posts/2014-01-13-stickiness-and-client-server-session-guarantees.md

 all servers.
 This ensures that, regardless of which server a client connects to, it won't be forced to read older data and "go back in time."

-Via a classic partitioning argument, we can see what RYW is not achievable under this stringent availability model.
+Via a classic partitioning argument, we can see that RYW is not achievable under the stringent CAP availability model.
 We can partition a client C away from all but one server S and require C to perform a write.
 If our implementation is available, S should eventually acknowledge the write as successful.
 If C reads from S, it'll achieve